 Cardiac telemetry monitor technicians must have good communication skills to explain how an EKG machine works and keep patients at ease during monitoring.
 Also, because cardiac telemetry monitor technicians may need to monitor several patients at once, attention to detail is paramount.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts cardiovascular technologists and technicians and vascular technologists, including cardiac telemetry monitor technicians, will enjoy a 30% increase, which is much faster than the national average job growth, as an aging U.S. population leads to an increase in heart disease and, thus, more EKG exams.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) predicts that cardiovascular technologists and technicians and vascular technologists, including cardiac telemetry monitor technicians, will enjoy a 30% increase in job openings from 2012-2022.
+This is much faster than the national average job growth, as an aging U.S. population leads to an increase in heart disease and, thus, more EKG exams.
 The mean hourly wage for these technicians was $25.51 as of May 2012, according to the BLS.